 6.2 Character sets and coding

-This section provides list of character sets and codings to be supported by SMS, CBS and USSD.
+This section provides list of character sets and codings to be supported by SMS, CBS, USSD and IEs included in NAS messages as specified in 3GPP TS 24.008 [20] and 3GPP TS 24.301 [21].
 Implementation of the GSM 7 bit default alphabet is mandatory.
 Support of other character sets is optional.

 It should be noted that support of Latin and non-Latin languages by GSM 7 bit default alphabet is limited.
-It is therefore essential to introduce UCS 2 character set in mobile stations, SCs and systems handling SMSs, CBSs and USSDs.
+It is therefore essential to introduce UCS 2 character set in mobile stations, SCs and systems handling SMSs, CBSs, USSDs, and IEs included in NAS messages.

 6.2.1 GSM 7 bit Default Alphabet